 Brookdale Lafayette, formerly Emeritus at Lafayette, is a Lafayette, Louisiana Assisted Living and Alzheimer’s care community for seniors.
 Located in the exclusive neighborhood of River Ranch, our community is right in the heart of beautiful Lafayette.
 This up and coming, yet older area of Lafayette offers the best of all worlds.
-It’s residential, yet close to many stores and malls, some of which are within walking distance.
+It’s residential yet close to many stores and malls, some of which are within walking distance.
 In fact, our community is located right behind Target, Coles, Albertson’s and several small shopping centers.
-And it’s close to the area’s major hospitals, including Our Lady of the Lourdes Regional Medical Center, just two minutes from us, and the Regional Medical Center of Acadiana, five minutes in the opposite direction.
+And it’s close to the area’s major hospitals, including Our Lady of the Lourdes Regional Medical Center and the Regional Medical Center of Acadiana.

-Our residents are spoiled with so many shopping options and restaurants in the area!
-On average, we take them out three days a week wherever they’d like to go – to Target and Albertson’s, to their personal bank – all major banks are located in the immediate vicinity – for ice cream, to one of their favorite restaurants for lunch – or any other requested destination in the area.
+Our residents are spoiled with so many shopping options and restaurants in the area.
+On average, we take them out three days a week wherever they’d like to go; to Target and Albertson’s, to their personal bank, for ice cream, to one of their favorite restaurants for lunch or any other requested destination in the area.
 Attending the Acadian Symphony and performances at the Performing Arts Society of Acadiana, visiting our local history museum, taking in a movie or attending local sporting events are also frequently on the calendar.
-And every other month, we spend the day at the casino in nearby Baldwin, LA.
+And every other month we spend a day at the casino in nearby Baldwin, LA.